01-edu/public/subjects/nextprime/README.md

 ### Instructions

-Write a function that returns the first prime number that is equal or superior to the `int` passed as parameter.
+Write a **function** which returns the first prime number which is equal or superior to the `u64` passed as parameter.

 The function must be optimized in order to avoid time-outs with the tester.